Unidentified decedent: Decomposition

 Many UIDs are found long after they die and are found to have decomposed severely.
 This significantly changes their facial features and may prevent identification through fingerprints.
 Environmental conditions often are a major factor in decomposition, as some UIDs are found months after death with little decomposition if their bodies are placed in cold areas.
 Some are found in warm areas shortly after death, but hot temperatures and scavenging animals deteriorated the features.
 In some cases, warm temperatures mummify the corpse, which also distorts its features, though the tissues have survived initial decomposition.
 One example is the "Persian Princess", who died in the 1990s but, in an act of archaeological forgery, was untruthfully stated in Pakistan to have been over 2,000 years old.
-A man found in Idar-Oberstein, Germany, in 1994 had died months before his body was found, yet in some places, his skin had not deteriorated and tattoos were found, which are also used to identify the dead.

 Putrefaction

-Putrefaction often occurs when bacteria decompose the remains and generate gasses inside, causing the corpse to swell and become discolored.
+Putrefaction often occurs when bacteria decompose the remains and generate gasses inside out, causing the corpse to swell and become discolored.
 In cases such as the Rogers family, who were murdered in 1989 by Oba Chandler, the bodies were deposited in water but surfaced after gasses in their remains caused them to float to the surface.
 They were deceased a short period of time but were already severely decomposed and unrecognizable, due to putrefaction that occurred while underwater and high temperatures.
 It was not until a week later that dental records revealed their identities.

 Skeletonization

 Skeletonization occurs when the UID has decayed to the point that bones and possibly some tissues are all that is found, usually when death occurred a significant amount of time before discovery.
 If a skeletonized body is found, fingerprints and toeprints are impossible to recover, unless they have survived the initial decomposition of the remains.
 Fingerprints are often used to identify the dead and were used widely before DNA comparison was possible.
-In some cases, partial remains limit the available information; for example, a woman's skull found in Frankfurt, Germany, was insufficient to estimate her height and weight.
+In some cases, partial remains limit the available information.
 Skeletonized UIDs are often forensically reconstructed if searching dental records and DNA databases is unsuccessful.

 Burning

 Often, someone who tries to conceal a body attempts to destroy it or render it unrecognizable.
-The currently unidentified Yermo John Doe was killed approximately one hour before he was found, but was completely unrecognizable.
+Mario Zunigarobles was killed approximately one hour before he was found, but was completely unrecognizable.
 When Lynn Breeden, a Canadian model, was murdered and set ablaze in a dumpster, her body was so severely damaged that DNA processing and fingerprint analysis were impossible.
 She was identified sometime later after her unique dentition matched her dental records, and DNA extracted from her blood at a different scene was matched.
 Linda Agostini's body was found burned near Albury, Australia in 1934.
 Her remains were identified ten years later through dental comparison.